chainer/chainer/docs/source/glance.rst

 Initialization
 ~~~~~~~~~~~~~~

-Typical imports for a Chainer program. :mod:`chainer.links` contain trainable parameters and :mod:`chainer.functions` do not.
+Let's start the program.
+Here are the typical imports for a Chainer program. :mod:`chainer.links` contain trainable parameters and :mod:`chainer.functions` do not.

 .. literalinclude:: ../../examples/glance/glance.py
    :language: python
-   :end-before: :matplotlib
+   :end-before: matplotlib

-Let's start our python program.
-Matplotlib is used for the graphs to show training progress.
+We'll use Matplotlib for the graphs to show training progress.

 .. literalinclude:: ../../examples/glance/glance.py
    :language: python
-   :start-after: matplotlib
+   :start-after: numpy
-   :end-before:
+   :end-before: csv

 Trainer Structure
 ~~~~~~~~~~~~~~~~~